Andrea Pelamatti

 Andrea Pelamatti (Андреа Пеламатти; born 9 October 2004) is a footballer who plays as a midfielder for club Cavese.
 Born in Italy, he is a Russia youth international.

 Club career

-As a youth player, Pelamatti joined the youth academy of Italian Serie A side Inter.
+As a youth player, Pelamatti joined the youth academy of Serie A side Inter.

 On 28 July 2023, Pelamatti joined Serie C club Torres on a permanent transfer.

 On 18 July 2024, Pelamatti signed a two-season contract with Caldiero Terme.

 International career

 Pelamatti was born in Italy to an Italian father and a Russian mother, making him eligible to represent both countries internationally.
 After playing for Italy's under-15 and under-16 teams, he switched his allegiance to Russia in 2021 and received a call-up to their under-18 squad.